imjoy-team/ImJoy/docs/development.md

 Usually, you will add this repository to your workspace.
 You can then install the requirements, and also directly import the project directly from a folder.

-Example, the GitHub repository `myRepo` is hosted on the account `mUsername`.
+Example, the GitHub repository `myRepo` is hosted on the account `myUserName`.
 To add this repository to the plugin workspace, and install the requirements:
  ```json
  "requirements": ["repo:https://github.com/myUserName/myRepo", "cmd: pip install -r myRepo/requirements.txt"]